alexiscn/docs.filebox.app/docs/file.md

 # Files

 File Management is the core feature of Filebox.
-We cloud manage local files as well as remote files.
+We can manage local files as well as remote files using Filebox.
+The file system of Filebox is open, that means you can access the files using any other app.
+You can even manage files using Finder app.

-## Add file
+## Add files

-Add files to Filebox can be done in many ways:
+Add files to Filebox can be done in various ways:

 - Via WiFi transfer
 - Via AirDrop
 - Via external "Files" app
 - Via Remote Server (SMB/NAS/FTP/WebDAV)
-- Via Mac Finder
+- Via macOS Finder

-After you add files to Filebox, you can play with files!
+After you added files to Filebox, you can play with files!

-## Handle file
+## Play with files

 You can do lots with your files:

-- Play
+- Play (usually play video and music)
 - Edit
 - View Info (MD5/SHA1/SHA256...)
 - Move